 This Yoga style is a unique combination of dynamic Hath-Yogic movements with Ujjayee breath, balance, temperature, Bandhas and Kriyas etc.

 Hath-Yogic practices in different styles are based purely upon physical efforts which lead to developing mental and emotional developments and all the techniques are purely based on Yogic rules and principles as explained in ancient Yogic texts.

 Ashtanga Yoga Unit

 In January 2014, the LHWC started Ashtanga Yoga Unit which works for society under the Yogic Culture to provide health and to develop different capacities by Classical Yogic Practices.
 It is a unique activity which provides original Hath-Yogic practices, group training and regular follow-ups under medical and Yoga-expert supervision.

 60+ Senior Citizen Club

-We realized all our Yoga-related programs had impressive involvement of senior citizens too.
-So we thought; why not a separate program for them too?
+We realized that all our Yoga-related programs had an impressive involvement of senior citizens.
+So we thought; why not to start a separate program for them too?

-With that idea, the LHWC started the Senior Citizens Club with the objective to help them maintain good health and fight degenerations of the age-related by the right guidance in Yoga practices.
+With that idea, the LHWC started the Senior Citizens Club with the objective to help them maintain good health and fight against the problems generated through aging process through the right guidance in Yoga practices.